Lissy93/awesome-privacy/README.md

 | Provider | Description |
 | --- | --- |
 **[Silent.link](https://silent.link/)** | Anonymous eSIM for sending / receiving SMS, incoming calls and 4G / 5G internet + world-wide roaming.
 No data is required at sign-up.
 Affordable pricing, with payments and top-ups accepted in BTC.
-Requires and eSim-compatible device
+Requires an eSim-compatible device
 **[Crypton.sh](https://crypton.sh/)** | Physical SIM card in the cloud, for sending + receiving SMS messages.
 Messages are encrypted using your chosen private key.
 Includes a web interface, as well as an API for interacting with it from any device.
 Pricing is around €7.00/month, and payment is accepted in BTC, XMR or credit card
 **[Jmp.chat](https://jmp.chat/)** | Phone number for incoming + outgoing calls and messages, provided by Soprani.
 Works with Jabber, Matrix, Snikket, XMPP or any SIP client.
 Pricing starts at $2.99 / month.
 Only available in the US and Canada, as (as of 2022) the service is still in Beta